JTOne123/SimpleEssentials/README.md

 ## DbDataProvider

 Gives you an easy way to map SQL data to strongly typed objects.
-Also provides an easy cache management if a cache is necessary.
+Also provides easy cache management if a cache is necessary.

 ### Initialization